mi2-warsaw/pracuj/pracuj/readme.md

 # Dataset from pracuj.pl website

-How to install ans use this package?
+How to install and use this package?

 ```
 install_github("mi2-warsaw/pracuj/pracuj")